nahun/pfweb/README.md

 ### PF Permissions

-You'll need to give a user access to /dev/pf so we don't run anything as root.
+You'll need to give a user access to /dev/pf and /etc/pf.conf so we don't run anything as root.
 Create or use whichever group you want, we'll use *pfweb*.
 Also make sure the user running your webserver and FastCGI server is a member of that group.

 ```
-# chown root:pfweb /dev/pf
+# chown root:pfweb /dev/pf /etc/pf.conf
-# chmod g+rw /dev/pf
+# chmod g+rw /dev/pf /etc/pf.conf
 ```

 ### Create a Config File